ecker-lab/sensorium_2023/README.md

 Participants should submit a zip file with 2 files in it : `predictions_live_main.parquet.brotli` and `predictions_final_main.parquet.brotli` for the live and final test correspondingly.
 For the bonus track please replace `main` with `ood` like this : `predictions_final_ood.parquet.brotli`.

 If you do not want to use API for the competition submission,here are some guides.
-Each file should contains 4 columns: `mouse` with the session name, `trial_indices` (like '1.npy'), `predictions`, where each entity in the predictions column is a list of lists with shape = (number or neurons, n_frames), where n_frames is the last n_frames frames for the video, excluding the first 50 frames (like for 300 frames in video we need predictions only for the last 250), and  `neuron_ids`, which is simple the order of the neurons in the predictions.
+Each file should contains 4 columns: `mouse` with the session name, `trial_indices` (like '1.npy'), `prediction`, where each entity in the predictions column is a list of lists with shape = (number or neurons, n_frames), where n_frames is the last n_frames frames for the video, excluding the first 50 frames (like for 300 frames in video we need predictions only for the last 250), and  `neuron_ids`, which is simple the order of the neurons in the predictions.

 If you use pandas, here is a toy example how to save the data: